Kwame Sanaa-Poku Jantuah

-Kwame Sanaa-Poku Jantuah (21 December 1922 – 3 February 2011), originally known as John Ernest Kwame Antoa Onyina Jantuah, was a Ghanaian politician, lawyer and diplomat.
-He was the last survivor from the first all-African cabinet set up by Kwame Nkrumah in the Gold Coast prior to independence.
+Kwame Sanaa-Poku Jantuah (21 December 1922 – 3 February 2011), originally known as John Ernest Jantuah, was a Ghanaian politician, lawyer and diplomat.

 Early life and education

 Jantuah was born on 21 December 1922 at Kejetia, a suburb of Kumasi, in the Ashanti Region of what was then the Gold Coast (present-day Ghana).
 He was baptised on 19 May 1934 and he was given the Christian names John and Ernest at the St. Peter's Catholic Church in Kumasi.
 In 1936, Jantuah went to St. Theresa's Junior Seminary at Amissano, near Elmina, for training.
 He attended St. Augustine's College from 1943 to 1944.
 He proceeded to the United Kingdom to study politics and economics at the University of Oxford (Plater College) on an Asanteman Council scholarship set up by the late Ashanti king (Asantehene), Otumfuo Sir Osei Tutu Agyeman Prempeh II.
 Jantuah entered the College of Law in 1964 and obtain his LLB and BL degrees in 1966.
 He was called to the Bar at Lincoln's Inn and later to the Ghana bar.

 He was known formally as John Ernest Jantuah until 21 December 1962, when he changed his name to Kwame Sanaa-Poku Jantuah.